flow-typed/flow-typed/docs/contributing.md

   ├ ...
 ```

-Versions are semver versions with some restrictions:
+Versions are semantically versioned (semver) with some restrictions:

 * All of MAJOR, MINOR, and PATCH versions must be specified.
 It's acceptable to
   specify `x` in place of a number for MINOR and PATCH, but MAJOR cannot be `x`.